Chungará Lake

-The lake formed between 17,000 and 8,000 years ago when the volcano Parinacota collapsed and the debris from the collapse dammed the Lauca River.
+The lake formed between 8,000 and 17,000 years ago when the volcano Parinacota collapsed and the debris from the collapse dammed the Lauca River.
 Since then the lake has progressively grown owing to decreasing seepage.
 The lake is part of the Lauca National Park; a planned diversion of the lake's waters into the Azapa Valley being abandoned after a decision by the Chilean Supreme Court.

 Name

 The name Chungará or Chungara is derived from the Aymara language and has several different meanings: Chunka, a type of bush or moss plus the suffix ra that signifies "covered by"; but this meaning appears to have fallen into disuse.
 A second meaning is Chunkha "beard" which together with the suffix means "bearded" and refers to a myth of a bearded man that came to the area and destroyed a community with fire.

 Geography

 Chungará Lake is located in the northernmost part of Chile and close to the border with Bolivia.
 It lies at an elevation of 4517 m in the Chilean Altiplano; it is one of the highest lakes in the world and the second highest-largest after Lake Titicaca in the Altiplano.
 The lake is part of the Lauca National Park, a nationally and internationally designated protected area, and a CONAF refuge lies close to the western shores of the lake.
 There is also a marina and a pumping plant in the northwestern area of Chungará Lake.
 Chile Route 11 passes by the southern and western shores of Chungará Lake.

 The lake is about 8.75 km wide and covers an irregular surface of about 21.5 km2-22.5 km2, with two large embayments in the northeastern and the southern sectors of the lake and a narrower one in its northwestern corner.
 Its deepest point is 26 m-40 m deep and lies in the northwestern sector of the lake.
 The northern and western side of the lake have steep shores, while the southern and eastern ones are much more gentle; the eastern shore is covered by a large alluvial fan and the southern one by sediments deposited by the Río Chungara tributary.
-The lakefloor features platforms, flat areas and sloping areas.
+The lake floor features platforms, flat areas and sloping areas.
 4 km northwest from Chungará Lake lies the Lagunas Cotacotani.

 The volcanoes Parinacota (6342 m) of Pliocene to Holocene age and Ajoya (5293 m) of Miocene age lie north and west of the lake, respectively; the northern shore of the lake is formed by lava flows from Parinacota volcano.
 While Parinacota is well preserved, Ajoya and Quisiquisini (5516 m) on the eastern shore of the lake are moderately eroded.
 Farther south from Chungará Lake lies the 6063 m high Guallatiri.